nextyfine-dev/fastest-expressjs-validator/README.md

-# 🚀 @fastest/express-validator
+# 🚀 fastest-expressjs-validator

 Effortless Request Validation for Express.js

 ## Description

-`@fastest/express-validator` simplifies request validation in Express.js applications.
+`fastest-expressjs-validator` simplifies request validation in Express.js applications.
 Define schemas for request bodies, URL parameters, and query parameters with ease.
 Improve the reliability and security of your Express API effortlessly.
 It leverages the power of the [`fastest-validator`](https://www.npmjs.com/package/fastest-validator) library to validate incoming requests efficiently.

 ## Features